grahamstark/ScottishTaxBenefitModel.jl/docs/scotben-summary-note.typ

   )
 )

-_note:_ The Scottish disability benefits:
-    - Carer’s Allowance Supplement
-    - Carer Support Payment
-    - Adult Disability Payment
-    - Child Disability Payment
-    - Pension Age Disability Payment are modelled as being equivalent to the rUK benefits, though a mechanism exists to make the disability tests more or less generous.] <fn-disability>
+_note:_ The Scottish disability benefits are modelled as being equivalent to the corresponding rUK benefits, though a mechanism exists to make the disability tests more or less generous.

 #figure(
   caption: [Modelled Means-Tested Benefits],